-In Gothenburg, there are several Christmas markets and events to explore, including the renowned Liseberg Amusement Park market, the historical Tjolöholm Castle market, the cosy Haga Christmas Market and the picturesque craft market at Hönö Klåva on the Gothenburg archipelago.
+In Gothenburg, there are several winter markets and events to explore, including Liseberg Amusement Park, Tjolöholm Castle, the cosy Haga market and the craft market at Hönö Klåva on the Gothenburg archipelago.

-Set within the Liseberg Amusement Park, the Gothenburg Christmas Market transforms into a winter wonderland with ice skating, a Medieval camp, and over 80 rustic stalls selling local crafts and delicacies.
+Set within the Liseberg Amusement Park, the Gothenburg Christmas Market includes ice skating, a Medieval camp, and over 80 rustic stalls selling local crafts and delicacies.

-In addition to shopping, visitors can enjoy Swedish cuisine, thrilling rides, and a beautiful display of over five million lights that create a magical backdrop for the festive season.
+In addition to shopping, you can enjoy Swedish cuisine, rides, and a beautiful display of over five million lights.

-Gothenburg Christmas Market dates: 16th November to 30th December 2024 (unconfirmed).
+Gothenburg dates: 16th November to 29th December 2024 (confirmed).
+Not open every day.
+Verify the schedule here.

 Location: Liseberg Amusement Park.